-Literally this means “it fits like cabbage for the afternoon snack” which means that something doesn’t fit at all or is very inappropriate.
+Literally this phrase states: “it fits like cabbage for the afternoon snack”, which means that something doesn’t fit at all, or is very inappropriate.

 2. “Sei sempre in mezzo come il prezzemolo”

 “You are always in the way like parsley!”
-Well, this saying refers to the vast use of parsley in Italian cooking and means that you always mingle with things that are none of your business or you are – pretty simple – always in the way.
+Well, this saying refers to the vast use of parsley in Italian cooking, and means that you always mingle with things that are none of your business or you are – simply put – always in the way.

 3. “Sono pieno come un uovo”

 This saying could come in handy on your cooking holiday in Italy!
-It means you are stuffed (“full as an egg”) and you just can’t eat anymore – no matter how delicious.
+It means you are stuffed (“full as an egg”), and you simply just cannot eat anymore – no matter how delicious the food is.